The $5.4 trillion wealth transfer: what families need to know about probate in Australia

 The best way to protect your legacy is to plan ahead.
 Some practical steps include:

-2. Document your business structures: Shareholder agreements, trust deeds and company constitutions should be reviewed to ensure they align with your estate plan.
+2. Document your business structures: Shareholder agreements, trust deeds, self-managed super fund deeds and company constitutions should be reviewed to ensure they align (or are at least considered) with your estate plan.

-4. List your digital assets: Executors cannot distribute what they don’t know exists.
-Keep an up-to-date register.
+5. List your digital assets: Executors cannot distribute what they don’t know exists.
+Keep an up-to-date register of the assets you own digitally.
+Ensure there is a plan in place for your executors to access these assets when the time comes.

 Why legal guidance is essential